Using pre-Sentencing Council guidelines

 In addition, where an offender is being sentenced for multiple offences, the court’s assessment of the totality of the offending may result in a sentence above the range indicated for the individual offences, including a sentence of a different type.
-See the definitive guideline on Offences Taken into Consideration and Totality for more information.
+See the definitive guideline on Totality for more information.
 The guidelines identify aggravating and mitigating factors which may be particularly relevant to each individual offence.
 These include some factors drawn from the general list of aggravating and mitigating factors in the Council’s definitive guideline (see ‘seriousness’ link above).
 In each case, sentencers should have regard to the full list, which includes the factors that, by statute, make an offence more serious:

 - offence committed while on bail for other offences;

 - offence was motivated by, or demonstrates, hostility based on the victim’s sexual orientation (or presumed sexual orientation);